jenkinsci/java-client-api/README.md

 [issue in the ticket system](https://github.com/RisingOak/jenkins-client/issues) and describe what is going wrong or what you expect to happen.
 If you have a full working example or a log file this is also helpful.
+You should of course describe only a single issue in a single ticket and not mixing up several different things into a single issue.

 ### Creating a Pull Request